Family law Center for Men

 What Happens If There Are Conflicting Custody Orders from Different States?

 The UCCJEA resolves conflicts by designating one state with exclusive, continuing jurisdiction.
+Many parents are more successful resolving conflicting orders through legal guidance and negotiation before matters escalate to a trial.
 Alaska courts communicate with other states as needed to avoid simultaneous proceedings.
 If you’re a father dealing with conflicting orders, our Anchorage interstate custody lawyers investigate, advocate for Alaska’s jurisdiction when warranted, and pursue enforcement or clarification to prevent confusion and protect your relationship with your child.

 Failing to resolve conflicting custody orders can have serious legal consequences, including enforcement issues, contempt of court, and negative impacts on your parental rights.